Watch the Rose Parade’s New Year Celebration presented by Honda

 Happy New Year!
-We’re ringing in 2021 with a Rose Parade celebration, but it will be a little different this year.
-Nonetheless, you can still enjoy a Southern California tradition and watch the show on KTLA Channel 5 and ktla.com.
+Like everything else in the past year, the Rose Parade was a little different this New Year’s Day — but we’re glad you could still enjoy the Southern California tradition and watch the show on KTLA Channel 5 and ktla.com.

 The Tournament of Roses has created a pre-produced special, “The Rose Parade’s New Year Celebration presented by Honda.”
 The two-hour show will air on KTLA and ktla.com at 8 a.m.